Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Introduction

 \subsection{Outline}

 In \Cref{sec:tensorize}, we show how $L^p(\Omega)$ can be isometrically identified with a tensor space of any order.
 We define subspaces of $L^p(\Omega)$ which will contain our approximations.
-In \Cref{sec:tns}, we briefly review tensor networks for multivariate approximation and define our approximation tool.
-In \Cref{sec:appclasses}, we define approximation classes of tensor networks and show under which conditions these are (quasi-) Banach spaces.
-In \Cref{sec:review}, we review classical smoothness spaces and piece-wise polynomial approximation. \Cref{sec:embedd} contains our main results.
+In \Cref{sec:tns}, we briefly review tensor networks for multivariate approximation and define our approximation tool based on TTs.
+In \Cref{sec:appclasses}, we define approximation classes of tensor networks and show under which conditions these are (quasi-) Banach spaces. \Cref{sec:embedd} contains our main results.
 We show how spline systems can be encoded as (or approximated by) a tensor network and estimate the resulting complexity.
-We prove approximation rates, direct and inverse embeddings. \Cref{sec:conclusion} contains some concluding remarks.
+We prove approximation rates, direct and inverse embeddings. \Cref{sec:conclusion} contains some concluding remarks, where we summarize our findings, emphasize the role of tensorization, the influence of the ordering of variables and the choice of tensor format, and also discuss the curse of dimensionality.